 - 1. On the Virtual Machines page, select the VM to which the USB device is attached. - 2.
-In the bottom pane, click the CD Drives & USB Devices tab.

-USB devices on the CD Drives & USB Devices tab for the VM.

-- On the USB line of the CD Drives & USB Devices tab, click Detach USB device.
+In the bottom pane, click the CD Drives & USB Devices tab. - On the USB line of the CD Drives & USB Devices tab, click Detach USB device.
 If necessary, select the USB device from the pull-down menu. - A Confirm dialog box appear, asking if you are sure you want to detach the device.
 Click Yes to detach the device.